 I thank all of the editors I’ve had the pleasure of working with and I am forever grateful for the enthusiastic support of my literary agent, Amy Moore-Benson.

-I am a proud member of the New Jersey Romance Writers, Romance Writers of America and Novelist, Inc. and attend writers and readers conferences whenever possible.
+I am a proud member of Romance Writers of America and Novelist, Inc. and attend writers and readers conferences whenever possible.

 When I’m not enjoying life with my wonderful husband, two fabulous dogs, and our crazy cat, I’m living my dream as a storyteller.
 I’m so very grateful to the readers, booksellers, and librarians who make that possible!
 The journey continues . . .